Daniel-wambua/Rigged/README.md

-# Rigged is a simple repo for testing.
+# Rigged is a simple repo for testing software dev